Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 • Traversing- Accessing or visiting each data element in a particular order in a data structure is called traversing.

-• Inserting- Adding or inserting new data into the data structure is called insertion.
-Data can be inserted at the initial (first), final (last), or anywhere between the first and the final locations.
-The size of the data structure increases on account of this operation.
+• Inserting—Inserting new data into the data structure is called insertion.
+Data can be inserted at the initial (first), final (last), or anywhere between the first and final locations.
+This operation increases the size of the data structure.

-• Deleting- Removing existing data elements from the data structure is called deletion.
-Data is deleted from the initial (first), final (last), or anywhere between the first and the final locations.
-The size of the data structure decreases on account of this operation.
+• Deleting—Removing existing data elements from the data structure is called deletion.
+Data is deleted from the initial (first), final (last), or anywhere between the first and final locations.
+This operation decreases the size of the data structure.

 • Sorting- Arranging the data in a specified order (ascending or descending) is sorting.
 A user uses different techniques to sort data, viz bubble sort, shell sort, etc.